What does it mean to be a Biodynamic® vineyard?

 At Brooks, we constantly work to create a self-sustaining vineyard with a self-sustaining habitat that can protect the vines and allow them to produce higher quality fruit.

 The main principle and tradition is based on an ecological, energetic and spiritual philosophy in nature.
 Biodynamic farming requires a great amount of respect, more time in the vineyard and greater attention to detail than any other farming method.
-We feel it provides greater purity and clarity in the wines and provides the most honest expression to terrior, sharing a unique sense of place.
+We feel it provides greater purity and clarity in the wines and provides the most honest expression to terroir, sharing a unique sense of place.

 Commitment to Biodiversity

-We have a minimum of 10% of our total effective land base set aside as a biodiversity reserve including land for insectories, hedgerows, flowering cover crops, perennial plantings along the fence lines, roadways and wildlife corridors.
+We have a minimum of 10% of our total effective land base set aside as a biodiversity reserve including land for insectaries, hedgerows, flowering cover crops, perennial plantings along the fence lines, roadways and wildlife corridors.

 Our tillable acreage is not planted to a monoculture.
 We maintain botanical species diversity via our cover crop rotation strategies throughout the vineyard.